‘Sex for job’ tied to emotional development – Expert says

 “So having risen to become a manager, it is time for him to prove his manhood.
 It stems from the emotions and people resort to such to satisfy those emotions,” he added.

-Contrary to the above, Mr. Anderson indicated that there are some who have had a sexual relationship with people of a particular specimen and would want to experience others.
+Contrary to the above, Mr. Anderson indicated that there are some who have had sexual relations with people of a particular specimen and would want to experience others.

 “There are those who say they have experienced black, so they think, ‘let me try red, try short, tall etc.’ and there are many so many descriptions,” he told Kofi Adoma Nwanwani on the show.